-In the 1950s, a Sudanese Zaghawa schoolteacher named Adam Tajir created an alphabet for the Zaghawa language (spoken by perhaps a million people in eastern central Chad, and in Darfur in the northwest of Sudan), whose characters were derived from the clan brands used for camels and other livestock.
+In the 1950s, a Sudanese Zaghawa schoolteacher named Adam Tajir created an alphabet for his people’s language whose characters were derived from the clan brands used for camels and other livestock.
 Its name is Beria, or sometimes the Beria Branding Script.

-Not surprisingly, Beria has the two ideal qualities of indigenous alphabets: it looks like nobody else’s script, and it gives hints of its own origins.
+Beria has the two ideal qualities of indigenous alphabets: it looks like nobody else’s script, and it gives hints of its own origins.
 Handwritten scripts tend to show the lateral flow of the hand, the turn of the wrist; Beria, however – crisp, uniform, slightly industrial, almost geometrical – looks like a series of symbols to be stamped rather than written.

-The Beria-English Dictionary, though it does not use the Beria script, is full of culturally rich translations, such as dabara: a blister, especially on a camel’s back after a long day racing; dabo: the season between November and January, when the herds are dispersed toward pastures toward the northeast, the grain is beaten and stored, and the markets are more intensely frequented; and dabûrû: a camel that has not given birth.
+The first schoolbook in Beria has just been published.
+The Beria-English Dictionary, though it does not use the Beria script, is full of culturally rich translations, such as dabara: a blister, especially on a camel’s back after a long day of racing; dabo: the season between November and January, when the herds are dispersed toward pastures to the northeast, the grain is beaten and stored and the markets are more intensely frequented; and dabûrû: a camel that has not given birth.